Samska/gen-ai-robot-test/README.md

 # GenerativeAI Robot Framework Tests

-This is a Robot Framework project for testing a UI and API using GenerativeAI.
+This is a Robot Framework project for testing a UI and API using GenerativeAI, that is, part or all of this project's content was made based on ChatGPT suggestions, I took the liberty of changing some parts.
 The project uses SeleniumLibrary for interacting with the UI and RequestsLibrary for the API.
+This project uses the following folder structure:

+- **docs**: Contains the documentation related to the project, including requirements, design documents, and user manuals.

+- **tests**: Contains the test suites that you create for your project.
+The test suites are organized by functionality or component.

+- **resources**: Contains the resources required by the test suites, such as libraries, keywords, and variables.

+- **results**: Contains the results of your test runs, including log files, output files, and any other relevant data.

+- **config**: Contains all the configuration files required by your project, such as settings for the test environment, database connections, and other project-specific settings.

+- **support**: Contains any additional support files required by your project, such as scripts, data files, and other resources.

+- **external_libs**: Contains any external libraries used in the project.

 ## Getting Started